Home

 One of the criticisms of the first book is that it seems geared mostly towards people cleaning up their own mess, and that hasn't changed.
 For example, the section on handling stuffed animals is talking about your own plushies, not your children's.
 I wish there were more discussion of handling items belonging to family members and how to inspire them to tidy up too.
 Family is covered in one small section, and the main advice is simply to set a good example and accept others – easier said than done!

-• I read The Life-Changing Magic of Tidying Up when it was released in late 2014.
+Overall this is a fun read but not substantially different from the first book.
+This book has more explanation of the original advice, but if you understood it the first time around, you may not need it.
+There is a lot of repetition between the two books.
+However, it's an enjoyable read and may give you that last bit of motivation to tidy up once and for all.
+In addition to the extra folding help, it has more specific advice about handling certain types of items such as greeting cards, dishes, photos, etc. - I read The Life-Changing Magic of Tidying Up when it was released in late 2014.
 I found Marie Kondo's book both useful and charming.
 I am a somewhat sloppy person.
 Neither am I a hoarder, however.
 I found Ms. Kondo's advice useful in tidying up both my bedroom closets and kitchen.
 I was able to toss a number of clothing items which I had kept from a sense of guilt instead of joy.
 Similarly, I was able to let go of a number of kitchen appliances to which I had sentimental attachments but no use.
 Ms. Kondo's childish suggestion to thank my things before letting go was oddly touching and helpful with regard to certain items.
 I photographed a number of items before releasing them to GoodWill; this gave me an opportunity to acknowledge the memories they generated without retaining the objects themselves (which included a 40 year old blender, some old and hole-ridden t-shirts, and a coffee press which I have not used in over ten years).
 Ms. Kondo touches on a few of these elements in the introduction of her book as well.

 Ms. Kondo's new book, Spark Joy, contains further instructions.
 For example, she provides detailed diagrams explaining how to fold certain clothing items.
 These are things I wish I would have had when I read the original book.
 I also enjoyed pictures of organized spaces.
 There is something attractive about the spartan simplicity of these arrangements, even if they are not for everyone.
 In the introduction Ms. Kondo highlights that it is good that this book has come later and serves the purpose for aiding those who are in mid-process, whereas those who are just starting may feel overwhelmed.
 I understand the rationale for not including as many diagrams in the first book, but, I do wish I had it when I was more invested in the process.

 In the version of the book, which I got, the first 900 locations (single page showing) is mostly verbal and revisits many of the aspects from her first book.
-Following this information, there is a “encyclopedia” section that has a large number of diagrams that are very easy to follow; especially with multiple folding techniques for clothing.
+Following this information, there is a “encyclopedia†section that has a large number of diagrams that are very easy to follow; especially with multiple folding techniques for clothing.
 There are additional paragraphs about specific items, with some pictures, but then the diagrams become less frequent.
 The abridged information on each section is useful though, and as Ms. Kondo references in her introduction, one can simply turn to the specific area and see what information Ms. Kondo provides for that specific section.

 There is also a very lovely section on working with others with regards to them being tidy.
 Ms. Kondo does a good job of helping an individual understand what they can do to help themselves, but still love others who may not have the same draw to being tidy.
 There is also, within this particular section, a conversation about working children into the process of learning how to fold, which will help them be tidy as well.